andrebakker/cors-servlet-filter/README.md

 	</filter-mapping>
 ````

+The paths specified in the **path-exclusion-prefix** must not contain the context path, as it is removed when checking the request URI.

-In the example above, paths with the prefix as `/api/one/`, `api/two` and `other/api` would skip the header check.
+For example, with the above configuration and the context path `/path` the following HTTP requests would skip the header check:

+* `GET /path/api/one/example-suffix`
+* `GET /path/api/two`
+* `GET /path/api/two/with-suffix`
+* `POST /path/other/api-with-any-suffix`

+The following HTTP requests would not skip the header check:

+* `GET /path/api/one`
+* `GET /path/some/other/path`
+* `GET /path/`
+* `GET /path/some/other/api`
+* `DELETE /path/api/three`

 Building
 ========